telerik/xaml-docs/controls/radrichtextbox/features/clipboard-support.md

 >tipIn order to copy, paste or cut, the standard keyboard shortcuts can also be used - __Ctrl + C__, __Ctrl + V__, __Ctrl + X__.

-To learn more about the default key-bindings of the editor and ways to override them, you can refer to this article: [Keyboard Support]({%slug radrichtextbox-features-keyboard-support%}).
+To learn more about the default key-bindings of the editor and ways to override them, you can refer to the [Keyboard Support]({%slug radrichtextbox-features-keyboard-support%}) article.

 ## Settings{% if site.site_name == 'WPF' %}